thewindsofwinter/process-clock/README.md

 Left: Log recording data, Right: Graph with process times

 ## To-Do
- - Visualizer for stored data
+ - Visualizer for stored data (**Window implemented, currently non-functional.
+Stand by for updates!**)
  - Statistics on use
  - Config file to classify processes